skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 2. The variable holding a student's current age
 3. In a method called `isOlderThan`, which compares a student's current age to a provided target age, the variable that holds the provided age with which to compare the student's current age.
 4. In the method `isOlderThan`, the boolean variable that holds the result of comparing the two ages.

-### Type of a variable

-- Every variable needs to be **declared** before it can be used.
-This declaration specifies the type and scope of the variable.
-- This **type** can be a built-in datatype like `int` or `char`, or it can be a class or interface.
-- When assigning a value to a variable, the type of the value must match the type of the variable.

 ## Syntax elements